brianadams2337/acme-shop-flo/.changeset/stupid-apes-talk.md

 '@scayle/storefront-application-nuxt': patch
 ---

+**\[E2E\]** Aligned the login and logout end-to-end test flows with recent application updates.
-**\[E2E\]** Adjusted end-to-end tests for user login/logout to accommodate recent updates to the User Profile section and logout button on mobile devices.
+Specifically, tests were modified to accommodate changes within the User Profile section and the new logout interaction path on mobile.